Brazil men's national volleyball team

 The Brazil men's national volleyball team is governed by the Confederação Brasileira de Voleibol (Brazilian Volleyball Confederation) and takes part in international volleyball competitions.
-Brazil has three gold medals at the Olympic Games, won three times the World Championship and nine times the World League.
-Brazil is the #3 team on the FIVB World Rankings.
-The team is often referred to as volleyball's "Dream Team" due to its success under coach Bernardo Rezende.
+Brazil has won three gold medals at the Olympic Games, has won the World Championship three times, and the World League nine times.

+With a tally total of 68 titles, Brazil is the national volleyball team that has won the most titles overall in the main FIVB sanctioned competitions, and also the national team that has won the most international titles outside their regional competition.
+The team is sometimes referred to as volleyball's "Dream Team" in reference to its remarkable winning streak period under coach Bernardo Rezende.
+Currently Brazil is ranked third in the FIVB World Rankings.